 Entrance Requirements: Applicants must have normally a minimum of a second class honours degree or equivalent is required, and some programmes may require a background in the subject area or relevant work experience.

 English language Requirements: The requirements for a specific English Language test score such as IELTS or TOEFL may be waived if instruction and assessment of applicant’s first-degree study have been in English.

 How to Apply: You don’t.
-So long as you apply for one of the listed postgraduate courses, accept an unconditional offer and meet all eligibility requirements, you will automatically be considered for one of the SFC’s 85 Masters Scholarships.
+So long as you apply for one of the listed postgraduate courses, accept an unconditional offer and meet all eligibility requirements, you will automatically be considered for one of the SFC’s 85 masters programmes.
 Successful candidates will then be notified via email by the University’s Admissions Office.

 Application Deadline: The grant is open for the 2017-2018 academic year.